Premier of the Republic of China: Powers and responsibilities

 The premier presides over the Executive Yuan Council, which makes up the official cabinet.
 The vice premier, ministers, and chairpersons of the Executive Yuan Council are appointed by the president on the recommendation of the premier.
 The premier's official duties also include presenting administrative policies and reports to the legislators, responding to the interpellations of legislators (much like Question Time in some parliamentary systems), and, with the approval of the president, asking the legislators to reconsider its resolutions.
 Laws and decrees promulgated by the president must also be countersigned by the premier.

 In the event of vacancies in both the presidency and the vice presidency, the premier serves as acting president of the republic for up to three months.

-One-third of the legislators may initiate a no-confidence vote against the premier.
+Although the premier is appointed without legislative approval, one-third of the legislators may initiate a no-confidence vote against the premier.
 If approved with simple majority, the premier must resign from office within ten days and at the same time may request that the president dissolve the Legislative Yuan.
 If the motion fails, another no-confidence motion against the same premier cannot be initiated for one year.
 This power has never been used.
 In practice, the president has enough legitimacy and executive authority to govern in the face of a legislature controlled by the opposition, and would likely respond to a vote of no-confidence by nominating another person with similar views.